 Chowmahalla Palace in the Indian City of Hyderabad is a true epitome of grandeur and elegance of the Nizams who ruled the city.
 It has served as the official residence of the Nizams of Hyderabad state during their reign and remains the property of their heir.
 The palace has been a seat of the Asaf Jahi dynasty over 200 years where the Nizams hosted their official guests and royal visitors.

-Chowmahalla palace is at a walkable distance from the iconic Charminar.
-After a scrumptious lunch devouring the Hyderabadi biryani close to Charminar we sauntered our way through the laad bazaar to Chowmahalla palace.
+Chowmahalla Palace is at a walkable distance from the iconic Charminar.
+After a scrumptious lunch devouring the Hyderabadi biryani close to Charminar we sauntered our way through the laad bazaar (this famous local market is best to indulge in some shopping spree) to Chowmahalla palace.
 Our expectation wasn’t much after visiting the Purani Haveli museum which though had some interesting exhibits wasn’t well maintained.

 We bought tickets at the entrance of the Northern courtyard.
 More details on here.
 We strolled through a long corridor dotted with rooms called the Bara Imam.
 These rooms are said to be guest rooms for the officials visiting the Nizams.
 Few of these rooms today house small cafes and souvenir shops.